-The Law Society's recommended minimum trainee salary as of 1 May 2018 is £21,561 in London and £19,122 outside.
-This replaces the SRA's previous minimum salary requirement, abolished in summer 2014, which was lower.
+The Law Society's recommended minimum trainee salary as of 1 May 2019 is £22,121 in London and £19,619 outside.
+(In future the minimum figure will go up every year in line with inflation.)
+This minimum replaces the SRA's previous minimum salary requirement, abolished in summer 2014, which was lower.
 The Law Society's minimum is only a recommendation though and not enforceable; some trainees earn less.
 Low salaries mainly affect regional firms and small general practice and legal aid firms.
 Legal aid cuts have squeezed the incomes of many junior lawyers in this area.

 By contrast lawyer salaries at major commercial firms both in and outside London remain generous and continue to go up.
 In fact at some US law firms' NQ pay is now frankly obscene.
 It all came about after the big Wall Street firms in New York raised their starting salaries to $180,000 and their London offices followed suit, then this year the big New Yorkers began hitting $190k for new starters.
 The going rate for an NQ at a top US firm is now £100k or more and several top English firms have responded with their own NQ pay increases.
 Trainee pay at these firms has been increasing too, and the highest payers (again it's the Americans) will now bung first-years £50,000.
 Be warned that such high pay comes with very long hours.

 For a more detailed analysis of trainee and NQ pay at different types of firms and in different regions read our feature How much do trainee lawyers earn?.
 For more information on individual firm pay, check out Table of salaries and benefits.

 Lawyer salaries at major commercial firms both in and outside London remain generous.